Agriculture, forestry and fishing

 Live cattle

-Chart 16: Annual number of live Territory cattle overseas exports, by destination
+Chart 15: Annual number of live Territory cattle exports, by destination

 Other livestock products

-According to data from the Commonwealth Department of Agriculture, Fisheries and Forestry, overseas boxed beef exports from the Territory declined, from 55 tonnes in 2022 to no production in 2023.
-More than 50% of the Territory’s beef cattle production is live exported, with the remaining production processed through interstate abattoirs.
+According to data from the Commonwealth Department of Agriculture, Fisheries and Forestry, overseas boxed beef exports from the Territory recovered from no production in 2023 to 247 tonnes in 2024.
+Domestically, the number of Territory cattle sent interstate for meat processing declined by around 15% to 26,200 due to increased restocking by cattle producers.

-Australia accounts for 62% of the global trade in saltwater crocodile skins, with most being farmed and exported by the Territory.
-Gross revenue from the Territory crocodile industry was $30.7 million in 2022-23 and is expected to increase in 2023-24, largely reflecting increased production capacity.
-In April 2024, the Territory Government released the Crocodile Farming Industry Strategic Plan 2024–2033, with the goal of maintaining sustainable industry growth and contributing to conservation, research and economic development in remote Aboriginal communities.
+Australia accounts for 61% of the global trade in saltwater crocodile skins, with most being farmed and exported by the Territory.
+Gross revenue from the Territory crocodile industry increased by around 40% to $46 million in 2023-24, largely reflecting increased production capacity.

 Map 4: Territory agriculture, forestry and fishing1

-Source: Department of Treasury and Finance; Department of Industry, Tourism and Trade
+Source: Department of Treasury and Finance; Department of Agriculture and Fisheries

 Horticulture